jameszhao1021/GitLab-API-Data-Fetcher/README.md

 - Connects to the GitLab API using a private token.
 - Fetches groups data from the GitLab instance.
-- Dynamically creates a PostgreSQL database and table schema based on the fetched data. information.
-Once payment is confirmed, you can see your orders in Purchase History page.
+- Dynamically creates a PostgreSQL database and table schema based on the fetched data.
 - Inserts the fetched data into the PostgreSQL database.
 - Utilises SQLAlchemy for database operations and psycopg2 for database connection.